sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 * Handled a plethora of issues listed in GitHub.

-* Pruned commonly understood terms.
+* Pruned some commonly understood terms.

 * Narrowing term labels per their definitions.

-* Pruning superfluous/unnecessary definitions.
+* In some cases, excised expositional text.

+* Where expositional text was left intact, it has been separated from the actual definition of a term.

 # Contributors